Myanmar monastery attack kills 22 as conflicting accounts emerge of alleged massacre - Local News 8

 Blame game

-Myanmar’s junta had a different take with spokesperson Major General Zaw Min Tun dismissing accusations that the military was responsible.
+Myanmar’s junta spokesperson Major General Zaw Min Tun dismissed accusations the military was responsible.

 In comments carried by the state run newspaper Global Light of Myanmar on Tuesday, he blamed “terrorist groups” for the violence at the monastery, naming the Karen National Police Force (KNPF), the People’s Defence Force (PDF) and the Karenni National Progressive Party (KNPP), an administration uniting ethnic groups in the state.